alovn/apidocgen/README.md

 ## How to use

-apidocgen supported any web frameworks. here are an example using gin.
+apidocgen supported any web frameworks. here are an example using [bytego](https://github.com/gostack-labs/bytego).

 1. Add API annotations in main.go code: